jcs090218/Unity.Mx/README.md

 ### ⚛ `Interactive` Attribute's Properties

-This part of the document explains all properties inside `Interactive` attribute.
+This part of the document explains all properties inside the `Interactive` attribute.

 <!-- TODO: Put a explain image here. -->